magefan/module-blog/README.md

   * Open command line
   * Using command "cd" navigate to your magento2 root directory
   * Run command: composer require magefan/module-blog

+  * If you are using Magento 2.2.x please run the command: composer require magefan/module-blog-m22